 Clearly defining this message ahead of time also makes it easier to keep your presentation on track.
 If your audience includes skeptics, for example, your proof points should ideally address their concerns in a proactive way.
 Our Messaging Platforms often include a section that covers potential objections for this very reason.
 Considering these viewpoints up front enables you to go in prepared to provide positive responses to any obvious questions.

 Non-technical audiences respond best to clear images that help them grasp concepts quickly.
 Resist the urge to create the kind of scientific poster that works with your scientist colleagues.

 Most images used in science presentations are too technical, low quality, or don’t use clearly-distinguishable colors that are easy to see from a distance.
-The more complicated your images are, the more you’ll have to explain—and the more likely you’ll see people pulling out their cell phones Check out our post on the power of visual communication: “Design Trends: Infographics a captivating way for bioresearch brand to share data.”
+The more complicated your images are, the more you’ll have to explain — and the more likely you’ll see people pulling out their cell phones.
+Check out our post on the power of visual communication: “Design Trends: Infographics a captivating way for bioresearch brands to share data.”

 Make your work human

 Scientists tend to be very serious, which can make you seem aloof or unapproachable to non-scientists.
 As exciting as your data might be to you, understand that your personality as a speaker and other emotional components will be just as important to your audience.